w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 **Min Support** - The threshold of support (along with the min approval) needed for a proposal to meet the requirements of the confirm period.

-**Confirm Period** - The total time the referenda meets both the min approval and support criteria during the decision period.
+**Confirmation Period** - The total time the referenda must meet both the min approval and support criteria during the decision period in order to pass and enter the enactment period.

 **Min Enactment Period** - Minimum time that an approved proposal must be in the dispatch queue after approval.
 The proposer has the option to set the enactment period to be of any value greater